-Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
+Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children can achieve high standards in science.

 Prior knowledge must be revisited before introducing new ideas, and misconceptions are actively diagnosed and discussed.
 Prior knowledge is ascertained with a quiz at the beginning of each new scientific unit.
 These quizzes are then readdressed across the year to constantly block learning and increase space in working memory.